BMW 2 Series Gran Tourer (2015-2021) Review

 MPG and fuel costs: What does a BMW 2 Series Gran Tourer cost to run?

-BMW 2 Series Gran Tourer Review 2023: Exterior Side
+BMW 2 Series Gran Tourer (2015-2021) Review: Exterior Side

-The BMW 2 Series Gran Tourer should be cost-effective to insure.
+The BMW 2 Series Gran Tourer should still be cost-effective to insure.
 Ratings start from an affordable group 10, perhaps because it’s a model with a safer, more family-focused driver profile than some of BMW’s sportier models.
 Keeping power outputs under control is another factor – that’s why the 220i and 220d might be appreciably more expensive to insure, given their 190PS power outputs.

-BMW 2 Series Gran Tourer Review 2023: Back Seats Down
+BMW 2 Series Gran Tourer (2015-2021) Review: Back Seats Down

-The range opens with BMW 2 Series Gran Tourer SE grade.
-This has dual-zone climate control, front fog lamps, rear parking sensors, 16-inch alloy wheels, 6.5-inch BMW iDrive infotainment with sat nav, a front armrest, an electronic parking brake, Bluetooth with audio streaming and the BMW Driving Experience Control switch (which alters various settings from Comfort to Sport).
+The range opened with SE grade.
+This had dual-zone climate control, front fog lamps, rear parking sensors, 16-inch alloy wheels, 6.5-inch BMW iDrive infotainment with sat nav, a front armrest, an electronic parking brake, Bluetooth with audio streaming and a BMW Driving Experience Control switch (which alters various settings from Comfort to Sport).

-Next up is BMW 2 Series Gran Tourer Sport, which has larger (and better-looking) 17-inch alloys, gloss black body detailing and sports seats.
-In contrast, Luxury versions have chrome trim, wood-effect interior trim and leather upholstery.
-The most desirable is BMW 2 Series Gran Tourer M Sport, which has 18-inch alloys, an M Aerodynamics styling package, leather sports seats and an M-branded multi-function steering wheel.
+Next, was the Sport, which had larger (and better-looking) 17-inch alloys, gloss black body detailing and sports seats.
+In contrast, Luxury versions had chrome trim, wood-effect interior trim and leather upholstery.
+The most desirable was the M Sport, which has 18-inch alloys, an M Aerodynamics styling package, leather sports seats and an M-branded multi-function steering wheel.

 Ask the heycar experts: common questions